thegworld/gtx-browser/base/allocator/partition_allocator/partition_alloc_base/README.md

 # `partition_alloc_base/`

-This is a rough mirror of Chromium's `//base`, cut down to the necessary files and contents that PartitionAlloc pulls in.
+This is a rough mirror of GTx Browser's `//base`, cut down to the necessary files and contents that PartitionAlloc pulls in.
 Small tweaks (n.b. macro renaming) have been made to prevent compilation issues, but we generally prefer that this be a mostly unmutated subset of `//base`.